sptrakesh/mongo-service/README.md

   is created (not relevant for `retrieve` obviously).
 This typically will include information about the user performing the action, any other information as relevant in the system that uses this service.
+* `application` - Optional name of the *application* accessing the service.
+  Helps to retrieve database metrics for a specific *application*.
+* `correlationId` - Optional *correlation id* to associate with the metric record created by this action.
+This is useful for tracing logs originating from a single operation/request within the overall system.
+This value is stored as a *string* value in the *metric* document to allow for sensible data types to used as the *correlation id*.

 ### Document Payload
 The document payload contains all the information necessary to execute the